Sabbydabs/catclicker/README.md

 *portalBuildings
 name:Portal|Portals
 desc:<i>Fear, is what I felt after looking at the portal in front of me.
 Being a test subject after being enslaved traumatized me.
-I felt a trickle of sweat leave my body as I was pushed towards the portal" - Excerpt from the journal of subject #2184<i>
+I felt a trickle of sweat leave my body as I was pushed towards the portal" - Excerpt from the journal of subject #2184</i>
-on tick: yield 25 cats
+on tick:yield 25 cats
 cost:2500 cats